carolinegoulart/backend-aptitude-challenge/README.md

 ```

 **Extras:**
-Add all the dependencies or resources you think that is necessary to develop the best solution for the challenge.
-Some examples, but you don't need to limitate yourself on it:
+Add all the dependencies or resources you think that are necessary in order to develop the best solution for the challenge.
+You can use the examples below, but don't limitate yourself on it:

 - Documentation (Swagger, OpenAPI etc)
 - Cache